You have been given the correct notice but the increase is way too high…

 The figures below are sourced from the Consumer Price Index Report, produced quarterly by the Australian Bureau of Statistics.
 The figure is not the general CPI figure, it is for rents only.

-Alternatively, the following link will search Google and display results for recent quarters: SEARCH »
+Alternatively, the following link will search Google and display the latest CPI quarter, as well as when the next release is expected: SEARCH »

 Explanation of Quarters